Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         loss function for the topology given the created component objects. e.g. self.fet2.Compute_Cdsq(), then self.fet1.Rds_loss = ,
         then Q1_loss = self.fet1.Rds_loss + self.fet1.Qg_loss, then self.power_tot = self.Q1_loss + self.Q2_loss.

         Once all of these are set up, the tool starts with the OptimizerInit object optimizer_obj.
-From here, runs through various fet technologies (Si, GaN, SiC) cases based on what is in optimizer_obj.tech_list and assumes N-channel FETs, this can be changed.
-Makes a call to optimizer_obj.create_component_lists(), which has three separate object possibilities, OptimizerFet for fets, OptimizerInd for inductors, and OptimizerCap for capacitors.
-For a buck converter example frequently used, 5 components are considered:
+From here, the tool runs through various fet technologies (Si, GaN, SiC) cases based on what is in optimizer_obj.tech_list and assumes N-channel FETs (this can be changed).
+Makes a call to optimizer_obj.create_component_lists(), which has three separate object possibilities: OptimizerFet for fets, OptimizerInd for inductors, and OptimizerCap for capacitors.
+For the buck converter example, 5 components are considered:
         Q1 and Q2, the inductor, and the input and output capacitors.

+ 	Important functions and objects, as seen in order of appearance when the tool is run:

-        If you want to check cases for various plotting constraint values, which is a common occurence such as getting the optimized power loss values for multiple cost constraints, set optimizer_obj.plot_range_list. optimizer_obj stays the overall object of use, but some of the object_obj attributes are reset with each iteration of plotting variable value and fet tech, and the results of each run are stored in lists such as optimizer_obj.MOSFET_overall_points_list.
-The entire optimizer_obj for each specific cost and area and FET tech constraint are pickled, 'optimizer_test_values_MOSFET_overall_points' as one example.
+        i) optimizer_obj.plot_range_list: Set this if you want to check cases for various plotting constraint values, which is a common occurence such as getting the optimized power loss values at multiple cost constraints.

+	ii) optimizer_obj stays the overall object of use, but some of the object_obj attributes are reset with each iteration of plotting variable value and fet tech, and the results of each run are stored in lists such as optimizer_obj.MOSFET_overall_points_list.
+The entire optimizer_obj for each specific cost and area and FET tech constraint are pickled, e.g. the objective function values could be 'optimizer_test_values_MOSFET_overall_points'.
-        Initializes values for all fet, ind, and cap objects, and sets the optimization variables.
+        The optimization varaibles and fet, ind, and cap objects are stored on optimizer_obj.

-        optimizer_obj.minimize_fcn(): The main optimization algorithm-specific function.
+        iii) optimizer_obj.minimize_fcn(): The main optimization algorithm-specific function.
 Inside minimize_fcn(), the process starts with con_cobyla, which is a dictionary of the constraints and bounds needed for the selected optimization algorithm (currently the
         COBYLA algorithm).
 Various other constrained, bounded, multi-variate optimization algorithms exist, and would follow a similar structure, but each has slightly different structure requirements.

-        Initialize all variables using obj.init_fet(), obj.init_ind(), and obj.init_cap().
+        iv) obj.init_fet(), obj.init_ind(), and obj.init_cap(): Initialize all variables using these functions.
         These functions use the pre-trained initialization models for all components, based on known quantities at the start of the optimization, and generate initial starting values for all of the optimization variables.

-        Set the optimization variables in the desired format of COBYLA: self.x0 (a list of all the optimization variables).
-Note they need to match the actual object attributes as expected.
+        v) self.x0 (a list of all the optimization variables):  Set the optimization variables in the desired format of COBYLA.
+Note they need to match the actual object attributes that the functions they are used by would expect, e.g. proper order of magnitude.

-        Next, predict all component parameters based on the initialized optimization variables and other known quantities about the design, using obj.predict_fet(), obj.predict_ind(), and obj.predict_cap().
-These functions use the pre-trained models on component parameters.
+        vi) obj.predict_fet(), obj.predict_ind(), and obj.predict_cap(): Next, use these functions to predict all component parameters based on the initialized optimization variables and other known quantities about the design.
+These functions use the pre-trained models trained on component parameters.

-        Next, the minimize function min() is used from the scipy.optimize package (imported at the top of the script).
+        vii) min(): Next, the minimize function is used from the scipy.optimize package (imported at the top of the script).
 See scipy.optimize documentation for more information on the arguments.
 Here is where method='COBYLA' is specified, and the constraints=con_cobyla are set, in addition to other parameters that can contribute to successful convergence.
         The first argument is the function to be minimized, and the second argument is the starting values of all optimization quantities.
-The first argument would be adjusted if the designer wants to minimize e.g. cost instead of power loss. con_cobyla dictionary would then have to be adjusted to match any desired constraints.
+The first argument would need be adjusted if the designer wants to minimize e.g. cost instead of power loss. con_cobyla dictionary would then have to be adjusted to match any desired constraints.

-	First the algorithm checks that the constraints are met, and then computes the objective function.
+	viii) First the algorithm checks that the constraints are met, and then computes the objective function.

- 	Three metrics considered by the tool to be the constraints and/or objective function: Cost, Area, Power loss
+ 	ix) Three metrics considered by the tool to be the constraints and/or objective function: Cost, Area, Power loss.

 	        1) cost function: self.cost_pred_tot().
 The cost function runs through all components and sums their cost, returning the total.

 	        2) area function: self.area_pred_tot().
 The area function runs through all components and sums their area, returning the total.

 	        3) power loss function: self.power_pred_tot().
 Makes predictions based on the latest updated values of the optimization variables, for each of the components.
 Then computes all physics-based loss-related quantities, e.g. Cdsq and Qrr, trr.
 Once all quantities have been generated, everything is needed for power loss computation.
 The function goes through each component and computes each specific loss contribution, then sums all contributions for each component, then sums all components, returning the total power loss.
 It is desirable to break down the loss contributions within each component for viewing and analyzing the individual contributions after running the example, so that the entire optimization need not be run again.

-        When the algorithm converges, it terminates and the results are stored on the rescobyla object.
+        x) rescobyla object: When the algorithm converges, it terminates and the results are stored on this object.
 The status number will indicate whether or not the convergence was successful or not (see the algorithm documentation for specifics on what all the different status numbers mean). optimizer_obj.status == 1 indicates a success.
 	After converging, returns back to the
         loss_comparison_plotting() function.
 The results are put onto lists for total power loss, cost, and area, and the entire optimizer_obj object is pickled (to view results at any time).

-Following the pickling code is the code for plotting the results.
-There is also code to make the graph look visually appealing, and these visualization parameters can be changed in obj.get_visualization_params().
+ 	xi) obj.get_visualization_params(): Following the pickling code is the code for plotting the results and making
+	the graph look visually appealing, and these visualization parameters can be changed in obj.get_visualization_params().

     6. Determine real components via exhaustive search on filtered databases (__main__ --> component_prediction() ):
         Description: The final step is to select the actual components from the database of real, commercially available components.